Red tri mini Australian shepherd, mini Aussie, Miniature American Shepherd laying down

 is a combination of probiotics, prebiotics, and healthy fiber to help aid dogs and puppies in balancing their digestive system.

 Occasionally, if a puppy's diarrhea does not improve over time, we may recommend a diet change.
 Sometimes, a particular food may not agree with a puppy, and switching to a different diet can help resolve the issue.
+Please contact us to help troubleshoot and for food recommendations for your Painted Blue puppy or dog.

 Please feel free to reach out with any questions or concerns you have about managing diarrhea in your Painted Blue puppy during their transition to your home.
 We are here to provide guidance and support to help you and your puppy navigate this period effectively.
 Your puppy's well-being is our priority, and we're committed to assisting you every step of the way!